 The cost of your surgery includes:

-As of 2017 we no longer provide Cosmetic Financing for Breast Reduction Surgery.
-When considering this surgery, we like to ensure the cost of your procedure is both transparent and clear to understand.
-The cost outlined above is fully inclusive of your completed procedure with no additional costs.
+We do not provide Cosmetic Financing for this Surgery.
+When considering this surgery, we like to ensure the cost of your treatment is both transparent and clear to understand.
+The cost outlined above is fully inclusive of your completed procedure with no hidden costs.

 During your initial consultation with us for breast reduction, our surgeon will discuss your desired breast size and advise you on all matters related to the appearance of your breasts that you feel are important.